What is End of Life Care: All you need to know

 What is End of Life Care?

-End of Life or Palliative Care is the support and care given to those who are nearing the end of their lives, helping them to feel as comfortable and safe as possible.
-End of life care services are available at home, in hospital, hospices and care homes, but many people prefer to receive end of life care in familiar surroundings with their loved by their side until the end.
-Approaching the end of life can be a difficult situation for the person receiving care, their loved ones and the palliative carer who is on hand to provide any type of support you or your loved one needs during this time.
-There are many things that can help alleviate the emotional pressure, and knowing your loved on is in the safest and most comfortable place is one of them.
+End of life or palliative care is the support and care given to those who are nearing the end of their lives, helping them to feel as comfortable and safe as possible.
+End of life care services are available at home, in hospital, hospices and care homes, but many people prefer to receive care in familiar surroundings with their loved ones at their side.

 If a person has been living with a terminal illness, a doctor or nurse may tell when they are nearing the end of their life and ask loved ones to gather.
 For others, end of life symptoms can come on more quickly, and may include: